Blinningjr/erdb-vscode/README.md

 ## Known Issues

+* The launch command does not build the program, therefore always build before debugging.
 * Only supports having one debug session.
 * All step buttons perform the same type of step operation, that is stepping a single machine code instruction.